FreeJoy-Team/FreeJoyWiki/eng/Axis-configuration.md

 The name of the analog axis output is indicated in the upper left corner of the field of this axis.
 There can be 8 axes in total: X, Y, Z, Rx, Ry, Rz, Slider1, Slider2.

 You can assign any physical axis to any logical axis in the "Axis source 1" field.
 Wherein:
-* for analog physical axes ([potentiometer] (Potentiometer-connection.md) or [Hall sensors] (Hall-sensors-connection.md)) the designation will be the signal contact (middle contact of the potentiometer or the signal output of the Hall sensor, in the example an analog sensor is assigned to the X axis, the signal contact of which is connected to A7)
+* for analog physical axes ([potentiometer](Potentiometer-connection.md) or [Hall sensors](Hall-sensors-connection.md)) the designation will be the signal contact (middle contact of the potentiometer or the signal output of the Hall sensor, in the example an analog sensor is assigned to the X axis, the signal contact of which is connected to A7)
-* for digital SPI sensors ([TLE5010/5011] (TLE501x-connection.md); [MLX90393] (MLX90393-connection.md); external ADCs [MCP32XX] (Connecting-analog-axes-to-MCP320x.md)) - chip select contact (in the example, the MLX90393 sensor whose SC pin is connected to A15 is assigned to the Y axis).
+* for digital SPI sensors ([TLE5010/5011](TLE501x-connection.md); [MLX90393](MLX90393-connection.md); external ADCs [MCP32XX](Connecting-analog-axes-to-MCP320x.md)) - chip select contact (in the example, the MLX90393 sensor whose SC pin is connected to A15 is assigned to the Y axis).
-* for digital I2C sensors ([AS5600] (AS5600-connection.md); external ADCs [ADS1115] (Connecting-analog-axes-to-ADS1115.md)) - the name of the I2C interface is indicated, and field "I2C address" indicates the type of sensor and address (for [ADS1115] (Connecting-analog-axes-to-ADS1115.md)) specified by connecting the ADDR pin (in the example, the external ADC [ADS1115] is assigned to the Z axis (Connecting-analog-axes-to-ADS1115.md) with address 01)
+* for digital I2C sensors ([AS5600](AS5600-connection.md); external ADCs [ADS1115](Connecting-analog-axes-to-ADS1115.md)) - the name of the I2C interface is indicated, and field "I2C address" indicates the type of sensor and address (for [ADS1115](Connecting-analog-axes-to-ADS1115.md)) specified by connecting the ADDR pin (in the example, the external ADC [ADS1115] is assigned to the Z axis (Connecting-analog-axes-to-ADS1115.md) with address 01)

-In addition for multi-channel sensors ([MLX90393] (MLX90393-connection.md)) and ADC ([ADC ADS1115] (Connecting-analog-axes-to-ADS1115.md) and [MCP32XX] (Connecting-analog-axes-to-MCP320x.md)) in the Channel field, specify the channel number (channels are numbered from 0) from which we want to receive data. (in the example on the Y-axis, we take readings from the second channel of the sensor [MLX90393] (MLX90393-connection.md), and on the Z-axis from the first channel of the external ADC [ADS1115] (Connecting-analog-axes-to-ADS1115.md) with address 01)
+In addition for multi-channel sensors ([MLX90393](MLX90393-connection.md)) and ADC ([ADC ADS1115](Connecting-analog-axes-to-ADS1115.md) and [MCP32XX](Connecting-analog-axes-to-MCP320x.md)) in the Channel field, specify the channel number (channels are numbered from 0) from which we want to receive data. (in the example on the Y-axis, we take readings from the second channel of the sensor [MLX90393](MLX90393-connection.md), and on the Z-axis from the first channel of the external ADC [ADS1115](Connecting-analog-axes-to-ADS1115.md) with address 01)

 For unused axes in the project, uncheck Output enabled.
-** Unused axes will not be displayed by the operating environment if the “Dinamic HID config” checkbox is set to the [HID Settings] (Advanced-settings.md) **
+** Unused axes will not be displayed by the operating environment if the “Dinamic HID config” checkbox is set to the [HID Settings](Advanced-settings.md) **

 The red scale "Out" shows what values ​​of the logical axis are issued to the operating system, the green scale "Raw" shows what values ​​of the physical axis the controller receives from the sensor.